railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    Shift+Ctrl+Y    Repeat latest action
    ==============  ===============================

-* Shortcuts for OpenERP when editing a resource in popup window
+* Shortcuts for OpenERP when editing a resource in a popup window

 .. table::